 It’s worth noting that specific recommendations are in place for ready-to-eat fresh pre-cut fruits and vegetables, as well as sprouts, fresh leafy vegetables, melons and berries.
 Please review the code if you will be sourcing these products.

 It’s worth familiarizing yourself with cold chain principles for the storage of fruits and vegetables throughout the process.
-As The Global Cold Chain Alliance says:
+As The Global Cold Chain Alliance5 says:

 ‘The cold chain refers to the management of the temperature of perishable products in order to maintain quality and safety from the point of slaughter or harvest through the distribution chain to the final consumer.